MBoemo/intro-machine-learning/docs/06-decision-trees.md

 **Disadvantages of decision tree**

 1.Overfitting is the common disadvantage of decision trees.
-It is taken care of partially by constraining the model parameter and by prunning.\
+It is taken care of partially by constraining the model parameter and by pruning.\
 2. It is not ideal for continuous variables as in it looses information

 *Some parameters used to defining a tree and constrain overfitting*